make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - These points seem more scattered.
 - Based on these plots,
   we can say that sequence B is more random.
-- The spectral test is not exhaustive and there are existing tests which are more sophisticated.
+- The spectral test is not exhaustive.
+- There are tests which are more sophisticated.
-- In our game, since we are using the numbers for generating terrain, we want to avoid any patterns.
-- So we need to find suitable constants that are well-known to produce good results.
+- Researchers have published constants that are known to produce good results.
+- We just need to find a set that is suitable for our generator in JavaScript.

 # Number format in JavaScript

 - Many of the recommended constants require support for 64-bit integers.
-- In JavaScript, numbers are represented using a floating-point format like this.
+- In JavaScript however, numbers are represented using a floating-point format like this.
 - (It's called the IEEE double-precision format).
 - It only has about 52 bits of precision